sthancock/gedisimulator/README.md

 Program to create GEDI waveforms from ALS las or pts files. laz not yet supported.
 Data is output either as ASCII files or as a HDF5 file, both of which can be ready by gediMetric below.

+### Usage example

+gediRat reads from ALS data in .las format and outputs waveforms in either ASCII or HDF5 format.
+To read data from a single las file (``file.las''), simulate a single footprint at coordinates **lon, lat**, and write the results to an ASCII file, use the following command:

+    gediRat -input file.las -coord $lon $lat -output waveform.txt

+To read data from multiple las files, perform a grid of simulations and write the output to a HDF5 file, use the following command:

+    gediRat -inList alsList.txt -output waveforms.h5 -hdf -ground -step 25 -gridBound $minX $maxX $minY $maxY

+Where ``alsList.txt'' is an ASCII file containing a list of absolute filenames (including path) of las files.
+This will make a grid of simulations between minX,minY and maxX,maxY with 25 m steps.
+The output will be HDF5 format and the ground portion of the waveforms will be labelled.

 ##### Input output filenames and format
     -input name;     lasfile input filename
     -inList list;    input file list (ASCII file) for multiple files